cm-smith/cm-smith.github.io/_posts/2021-01-01-site-editing-notes.md

 | index.html or index.md | Provided the file has a YAML Front Matter section, it will be transformed by Jekyll. |
 | Other Files/Folders | Every other directory/file (such as css and images folders) will be copied verbatim to the generated site. |

-## Configuration Notes
+## YAML Configurations

-- YAML stands for "YAML Ain't Markup Language" with its primary purpose being "a human friendly data [serialization](https://en.wikipedia.org/wiki/Serialization) standard" [<a href="#ref4">4</a>].
-- YAML supports Jekyll's configuration (`_config.yml`) and Front Matter content.
-- [Front Matter](https://jekyllrb.com/docs/front-matter/) specifies common inputs for a post, such as layout, title, author, date, permalink, category, and tags.
-- [Liquid](https://shopify.github.io/liquid/) is supported by Jekyll and can be used to fetch YAML variables.
+YAML stands for "YAML Ain't Markup Language" with its primary purpose being "a human friendly data [serialization](https://en.wikipedia.org/wiki/Serialization) standard" [<a href="#ref4">4</a>].
+YAML supports Jekyll's configuration (`_config.yml`) and Front Matter content.
+[Front Matter](https://jekyllrb.com/docs/front-matter/) specifies common inputs for a post, such as layout, title, author, date, permalink, category, and tags.
+[Liquid](https://shopify.github.io/liquid/) is supported by Jekyll and can be used to fetch YAML variables.
 Liquid must be within HTML, which may require embedding HTML tags in markup files.

 Below is an example for setting default configurations for the Front Matter in the site.